erc-reveal/erc-reveal.github.io/events.md

 subtitle:
 ---
 ### Upcoming Event
-- A [workshop](https://www.erc-reveal.eu/workshop/) is scheduled to be held in November 2019.
-Watch this space for updates on such initiatives.
+- [Workshop](https://www.erc-reveal.eu/workshop/) on Resilience of Private Collective Action - to be held in November 05, 2019.

 ### Past Participation
 - Ruhela, S. (2019, May). _The Resilience of Standard - Setting Bodies in Banking: The Case Study of Basel Committee on Banking Supervision_.
 Presented at the ['Investment, Banking and Antitrust Session' at 8th SIEL PEPA Conference, King’s College London](https://www.kcl.ac.uk/events/8th-pepasiel-conference).